Hang gliding 2020

 Cameras: Fuji FinePix HS 50 EXR and Fuji X100F

-I took these photos at Mere, Wiltshire, UK, in June 2020.
+I took these photos at the old rifle range hill at Mere, Wiltshire, UK, in June 2020.

 The glider here is a Moyes (Australia) Litespeed RX3.